OmarElzero/Github-Course/sessions/session-1.md

 ## 📖 Story Introduction

-Meet **Khaled**, a freshman computer science student at FCAI.
+Meet **Sara**, a freshman computer science student at FCAI.
 She just received her first programming assignment: create a calculator program in Python.
-Excited but nervous, he starts coding on his laptop.
-After a few hours, he accidentally deletes a crucial function.
-Panic sets in — he has no backup!
+Excited but nervous, she starts coding on her laptop.
+After a few hours, she accidentally deletes a crucial function.
+Panic sets in — she has no backup!

-His friend Ahmed notices him distress and introduces him to **Git** and **GitHub**.
+Her friend Ahmed notices her distress and introduces her to **Git** and **GitHub**.
 "This is how real developers work," he says.
 "You'll never lose your code again, and you'll look professional too!"

-Today, you'll follow Khaled's journey as he learns to manage his code like a pro.
+Today, you'll follow Sara's journey as she learns to manage her code like a pro.

 ---